 In 2017 I set myself a reading GOAL for the first time: 1 book every 2 weeks, or 26 books in total.
 Thanks to my handy-dandy GoodReads app, I was able to track my reading and it kept me really excited about getting closer to my goal!

 So here is my year in review (in books) ...
 Please note there might be some spoilers in here!

 Best Book of 2017: Empire of Storms by Sarah J. Maas

 Even though I'd seen warnings on the internet...
-I was not emotionally prepared for this book.
+I was not emotionally prepared for this book (#5 in the Throne of Glass series).
 My heart is still destroyed from reading it months ago.

-I bought Throne of Glass, the first book in this series, back in 2016... only because so many people recommended it to me.
+I bought Throne of Glass, the first book, back in 2016... only because so many people recommended it to me.
 It wasn't until early 2017 that I actually read it... and then promptly neglected all my adult responsibilities and read the first 4 books in 5 days.
-The ending in Queen of Storms is one of the best things I've ever read.
+The ending in Queen of Storms (#4 in the series) is one of the best things I've ever read.